tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 We can minimize failure to lend by buying more licenses (the vendors' prefered solution), and by decreasing wait time (serving patrons more quickly).

-Giving accurate up-front estimates of wait time will bring this number down, because it will discourage patrons from joining a queue if they don't have the patience.
+Giving accurate up-front estimates of wait time will bring this measurement down, because it will discourage patrons from joining a queue they can't wait through.
 However, someone who wants the book and doesn't join the queue because it's too long is still technically a "failure to lend".
 The benefits to the system of giving an up-front estimate of wait time are:

 * We've front-loaded the patron's disappointment, instead of making them frustrated at a long wait, then bothering them with a notification long after they're forgotten the book or read it some other way.
 * The patron's decision not to join the queue decreases the wait time (by the length of the reservation time) for everyone who joins the queue in the future.